alfredoEP/Compendio/README.md

 ### Hopfield Associative Memory 🧠🔍
 Evidence of the Hopfield network's ability to store and retrieve patterns, even with noise up to a limit.

+### One Clause At a Time on Cesarean Labor 🏥👶
+Data mining method to identify key factors influencing cesarean deliveries outcomes.